WordPress/wpcs-docs/wordpress-coding-standards/php.md

 $wpdb->query( $wpdb->prepare( "UPDATE $wpdb->posts SET post_title = %s WHERE ID = %d", $var, $id ) );
 ```

 `%s` is used for string placeholders and `%d` is used for integer placeholders.
 Note that they are not 'quoted'! `$wpdb-&gt;prepare()` will take care of escaping and quoting for us.
-The benefit of this is that we don't have to remember to manually use `<a href="https://developer.wordpress.org/reference/functions/esc_sql/">esc_sql</a>()`, and also that it is easy to see at a glance whether something has been escaped or not, because it happens right when the query happens.
+The benefit of this is that we don't have to remember to manually use [`esc_sql()`](https://developer.wordpress.org/reference/functions/esc_sql/), and also that it is easy to see at a glance whether something has been escaped or not, because it happens right when the query happens.

-See <a title="Data Validation" href="http://codex.wordpress.org/Data_Validation" target="_blank">Data Validation</a> in the Codex for more information.
+See [Data Validation](https://developer.wordpress.org/plugins/security/data-validation/) in the Plugin Handbook for further details.

 ### Database Queries

 Avoid touching the database directly.
 If there is a defined function that can get the data you need, use it.
 Database abstraction (using functions instead of queries) helps keep your code forward-compatible and, in cases where results are cached in memory, it can be many times faster.

-If you must touch the database, get in touch with some developers by posting a message to the <a title="wp-hackers mailing list" href="http://codex.wordpress.org/Mailing_Lists#Hackers" target="_blank">wp-hackers mailing list</a>.
+If you must touch the database, get in touch with some developers by posting a message to the [wp-hackers mailing list](https://codex.wordpress.org/Mailing_Lists#Hackers).
 They may want to consider creating a function for the next WordPress version to cover the functionality you wanted.

 ### Naming Conventions